 - Always check your images

 Optimizing your images can do more than just increase the SEO of your site, it will also help you get traffic from Google images.
 If you feel that the image data on your site needs to be optimized according to the guidelines in this article and don’t have the time to do it yourself, you can always hire the job out.
-This is a job which can be completed in about one hour’s time for every ten pages of your site which include images.
+This is a job that can be completed in about one hour’s time for every ten pages of your site which include images.
 Elance, now called UpWork, Freelancer, and ODesk are great places to look for a freelancer to get the job done quickly.
 You can also check your site’s optimization on SEOSiteCheckUp.com.

-Images are a huge part of Google’s searches, so they can help boost your website traffic, if you know what you are doing.
+Images are a huge part of Google’s searches, so they can help boost your website traffic if you know what you are doing.
 It doesn’t take long to go through the pages and add alt tags and proper descriptions, titles, and captions to your images, and it is well worth the effort.

-Royalty Free Image Websites
+Royalty-Free Image Websites

 Join us in our daily discussions on Facebook!